 ALI: So all the work we have to do on computers.
-How we can run computer where (unintelligible)?
+How we can run computer if there not be any electricity?

 REEVES: The students worry that constant power outages are damaging their educational prospects.
 They're from the Federal Urdu University for Science and Technology.
-Important exams are coming up very soon, says Aflanic Bow(ph).
+Important exams are coming up very soon, says Arsalan Iqbal(ph).

-AFLANIC BOW: Even if we go home, there is no electricity there so we cannot concentrate or we cannot prepare for exams.
-So it's going to take a lot.
+ARSALAN IQBAL: Even if we go home, there is no electricity there so we cannot concentrate or we cannot prepare for exams.
+So it's going to affect a lot.

-REEVES: Ikbel(ph) asks why students must suffer power outages while Pakistan's top politicians, judges and generals do not.
+REEVES: Iqbal asks why students must suffer power outages while Pakistan's top politicians, judges and generals do not.

-IKBEL: If we do not electricity, then they do not deserve the right to get electricity.
+IQBAL: If we do not have electricity, then they do not deserve the right to get electricity.

-REEVES: Mohammed Sadat(ph), from a remote mountain village.
+REEVES: Mohammed Sadat(ph)'s from a remote mountain village.
 He is in town visiting a friend.
 They've come to a lakeside park just outside Islamabad.
 Mohammed says back home power outages are severe.

 MOHAMMED SADAT: (Through interpreter) Sometimes there's no electricity at all for 24 hours and sometimes for 48 hours, as well.

-REEVES: Political scientist and former top diplomat Malina Lodi(ph) says here are several reasons for Pakistan's energy crisis.
+REEVES: Political scientist and former top diplomat Maleeha Lodhi says here are several reasons for Pakistan's energy crisis.
 Firstly, even though the economy is in a mess, demand for electricity is rising.

-REEVES: Lodi says the rates are too low.
+REEVES: Lodhi says the rates are too low.
 To bridge the gap, Pakistan's government pays huge subsidies it can't afford.
 That adds to the massive debts that are blighting the energy sector.

-LODI: There's still a part of capacity that's not even being used because Pakistan simply hasn't got the money.
-The government of Pakistan simply doesn't have the money to get these companies to run.
+LODHI: There's still a part of capacity that's not even being used because Pakistan simply hasn't got the money, or the government of Pakistan simply doesn't have the money to get these companies to run.

 His business is thriving.
 Right now, with all these outages, the city's generators are seriously overworked.
 In a dusty roadside yard, his men work round the clock on repairs.

-ZUBER LASHADI: In many cases, they work for 24 hours, for 48 hours, 48 hours (unintelligible) then after 48 hours, I usually will give them a rest for 25 hours.
+ZUBER LASHADI: In many cases, they work for 24 hours, for 48 hours, 48 hours continuous work.
+Then after 48 hours, I usually will give them a rest for 24 hours.